-For the general fund, the final actual revenues of \$131.9 million exceeded the final budgeted revenues of \$126.2 million by \$5.7 million.
-This variance was primarily due to revenues for school activity accounts being included as a part of the general fund financial statements, even though school activity accounts are not required by the School District to have a formal budget plus there was a slight increase in revenues from property taxes and a significant increase from the State of Georgia.
+For the general fund, the final actual revenues of \$140.4 million exceeded the final budgeted revenues of \$132.1 million by \$8.3 million.
+This variance was primarily due to state funding being fully restored by Governor Deal and property taxes coming in higher than projected.
+In addition revenues for school activity accounts being included as a part of the general fund financial statements, even though school activity accounts are not required by the School District to have a formal budget.

-The general fund's final actual expenditures of almost \$129.3 million exceeded the final budget amount of \$128.1 million by roughly \$1.2 million.
+The general fund's final actual expenditures of almost \$135.7 million exceeded the final budget amount of \$135.5 million by roughly \$200 thousand.
 This variance was primarily due to expenditures for school activity accounts being included in general fund financial statements, but school activity accounts are not required by the School District to have a formal budget.
 This situation makes it appear the School District exceeded its formal budget for expenditures for the general fund when that was not the case.